 The four main types of brand names

-After years of browsing the interwebs and researching brands, I've found out that the majority of the business names out there fall into one of the four main brand name types:
+After years of browsing the internet and researching brands, I've noticed that the majority of the business names out there fall into one of the four categories:

-How to find the ideal name for your business?
+How to choose a name for your business?

-- First, set a timer for one hour.
-No, this isn’t a joke; you don’t have your whole life to spend on finding a name.
-One hour is enough to come up with plenty of names.
+First, shut off all distractions (phone and internet included) and set up a timer for one hour.
+No, this isn’t a joke — you don’t have your whole life to spend on finding a name.
+One hour is enough to come up with plenty of ideas.
 Don’t worry, you’ll get more time for the choosing process.